- Water Services

 - Social security number or tax identification number

 - Retail Water Refundable Deposit of $150.00

 Contact the Customer Service Office for more information.

 SCAM ALERT: The Shelby County Sheriff's Office has been made aware of scammers in our area.
-They are calling and impersonating the Shelby County Water Services Department, demanding credit card payment by phone for overdue water bills.
+Scammers may impersonate the Shelby County Water Services Department, demanding credit card payment for overdue water bills.
 Verify any account status with a local office or by calling a known number before releasing any info by phone.
-The Shelby County Water Services Department WILL NEVER phone you for payment by credit card.
-For questions please email email@example.com or phone (205) 678-2818.

 The active wholesale customers are Alabaster, Pelham, and Sterrett-Vandiver.
 These water systems utilize significant amounts of water from Shelby County Water Services and sell the water to their customers.